The spherical symmetry Black hole collapse in expanding universe: LTB metric

 From \cite{dwivedi}, we can can calculate the redshift for observer who sit at $r=const$ with $u^\mu=(1,0,0,0)$ as below,

-As we saw in the last section, $R'$ becomes large for late time in apparent horizon and $(k_\mu u^\mu)_e$ will have larger value as $t$ become larger.
-Therefor, the light that come out from this surface to external observer will be fainted and has the infinite redshift relative to distance observer at large time.
+As we saw in the last section, $R'$ becomes large for a late time in the apparent horizon and $(k_\mu u^\mu)_e$ will have a larger value as $t$ become larger.
+Therefore, the light that comes out from this surface to the external observer will be fainted and has an infinite redshift relative to the distant observer at large time.\\